 When to visit Corvo

-The best months to go to Corvo are from May to October, taking into account that July and August are the months with more tourism so it is better to book the trip to Corvo and accommodation in advance.
-June and September are usually the best months, with good weather (although you know that in the Azores the weather is a lottery) and desirable waters.
+The best months to visit Corvo are from May to October, keeping in mind that July and August are the busiest months for tourism, so it’s best to book your trip to Corvo and your accommodations well in advance.
+June and September are usually the best months, with good weather (though, as we all know, the weather in the Azores is a bit of a gamble) and inviting waters.

-In October, the (little) accommodation that exists in Corvo is exhausted by ornithology enthusiasts, eager to watch and contemplate some of the birds from the American continent that are migrating.
-It is not that these birds do not pass through the other Azorean islands, but with the dimensions of Corvo, the absence of dense vegetation and the number of people with binoculars that are on the island these days, the probability of sighting some species is multiplied.
+In October, the (limited) accommodation available on Corvo fills up with birdwatching enthusiasts eager to spot and observe some of the migratory birds from the Americas.
+It’s not that these birds don’t pass through the other Azorean islands, but given Corvo’s size, the lack of dense vegetation, and the number of birdwatchers with binoculars on the island during those days, the likelihood of spotting certain species increases significantly.

 Vila do Corvo.
 Photo by Randomtrip.
 All rights reserved.